It has seen bales of Chinese silks and barrels of Spanish wine,

 In 1969 a new loan of $325,000 from the State was provided to finance the construction of an additional bulkhead wall, a promenade and additional parking spaces in the Marina area.
 G tier with 29 berths was added in 1975.In October 1996 a $5,000,000 Marina reconstruction project was finished.
 New, wider concrete docks and a handicapped accessible ramp were added.
 A low-interest loan from the State Department of Boating and Waterways made the project possible.
 The City of Monterey plans to continue to improve services to customers and public access to Monterey Bay.

 Fisherman's Wharf has continued to adjust to the ever-increasing visitor trade.
 A visit to the beautiful Monterey Peninsula today just isn't complete without a rendezvous with Old Fisherman's Wharf in downtown Monterey.
-Known as the "Whale Watching Capital of the World" and a top destination of visitors from around the world, Monterey's Old Fisherman's Wharf provides a wide array of award-winning dining, shopping, special events, whale watching, bay cruises, a glass bottom boat, marine life, fishing and sailing, and strolling leisurely in a gorgeous setting overlooking the Monterey Bay.
+Known as the "Whale Watching Capital of the World" and a top destination of about 4 million visitors from around the world each year, Monterey's Old Fisherman's Wharf provides a wide array of award-winning dining, shopping, special events, and strolling leisurely in a gorgeous setting overlooking the Monterey Bay.
+Monterey's Old Fisherman's Wharf features 13 restaurants, 3 candy shops, 8 gift shops, 4 whale watching firms, 2 fishing companies and sailing, glass bottom boat rides, Bay cruises, fish markets and the Wharf Theatre.
 Savor delicious cuisine at a myriad of fabulous restaurants featuring stunning views and award-winning Italian food, sustainable seafood, steaks including the region's famous clam chowder and calamari.
+The Wharf was also a main location for the filming of the hit HBO series, Big Little Lies, Season One.